 - Staying on top of analytical techniques such as machine learning, deep learning and text analytics.

 - Communicating and collaborating with both IT and business.

 - Looking for order and patterns in data, as well as spotting trends that can help a business’s bottom line.

 These terms and technologies are commonly used by data scientists:

-- Data visualization: the presentation of data in a pictorial or graphical format so it can be easily analyzed.
+- Data visualisation: the presentation of data in a pictorial or graphical format so it can be easily analysed.